 When referring to a data connection, bandwidth, communication speed, or connection speed is the total maximum transfer rate of a network cable or device.
 Essentially, it is a measurement of how fast data can be sent over a wired or wireless connection, usually measure in bits per second.

-For example, when you connect to the Internet using a modem over a phone line, your operating system may display "Connected at 56 kbps." meaning a maximum of 56 kilobits of data is transferred every second.
+For example, when you connect to the Internet using a modem over a phone line, your operating system may display "Connected at 56 kbps" that indicates a maximum of 56 kilobits of data is transferred every second.
 The more bandwidth a computer has, the faster it will be able to send and receive information.
-Users with a broadband connection, more specifically fiber optic broadband, can get transfers speeds of up to 10 Gbps, which is nearly 180,000 times faster than a 56kbps modem!
+Users with a broadband connection, more specifically fiber optic broadband, can get transfers speeds of up to 10 Gbps, which is nearly 180,000 times faster than a 56 kbps modem!

 Upload and download